nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search for contacts by job criteria
-2. KnottyPlanner shows a list of contacts that match the job criteria
+2. KnottyPlanners shows a list of contacts that match the job criteria

    Use case ends.